A female young adult in a green sweater and white shirt sitting outside on the grass. She is using somatic exercises to improve her mental health.

 Charlie Health shield logo

-Accessible virtual treatment for complex mental health needs.
+Charlie Health offers holistic treatment for serious mental health needs.

 Grounding exercises help people connect to the present moment.
 They’re an effective coping technique for people experiencing flashbacks, anxiety, or other trauma-related symptoms.
 Here are a few simple grounding techniques:

-• Move your body.
 The key here is to move your body in a way that feels comfortable and natural for you.
-This might mean stretching, dancing, or even jumping up and down.
+This might mean somatic stretching, dancing, or even jumping up and down.
 As you move, think about how each part of your body feels — starting with your toes and working your way up to your head.

-Body scans raise awareness about what’s happening with our bodies and where we may be carrying tension or pain.
+Body scans raise body awareness—an understanding of what’s happening with our bodies and where we may be carrying tension or pain.
 Find a comfortable position (this can be sitting, standing, or lying down) and think about how each part of your body feels.
 Start with your feet and work your way up, taking as long as you need.

 Somatic therapy involves understanding your body, including how to regulate your breathing.
 Breathwork focuses on bringing sensory awareness to the throat, diaphragm, jaw, and shoulders as you breathe in and to the belly and chest as you exhale.